Printable version of fact sheet (PDF 253 KB)

 Guidelines and Resources

-For more detailed information about MBS item descriptors and explanatory notes visit the Department of Health and Ageing website at MBS Online
+For more detailed information about MBS item descriptors and explanatory notes visit the Department of Health website at MBS Online

-For more information about MBS primary care items or to access a sample proforma for this health assessment visit the Department of Health and Ageing website at the MBS Primary Care Items page
+For more information about MBS primary care items or to access a sample proforma for this health assessment visit the Department of Health website at the MBS Primary Care Items page